thomasahle/tinyknn/README.md

  - **transform**: Compress the given data using the FastPQ model.
  - **distance_table**: Compute a distance table for the given query vector using the FastPQ model.
 See below.

-DistanceTable: This class is initialized by calling the distance_table method on FastPQ.
+DistanceTable: This class is initialized by calling the distance_table method on FastPQ with a *query point*.
 The distance table provides methods to estimate distances between query and data points, as well as find the top nearest neighbors.
+It has two methods:

+ - **estimate_distances**: Estimate the distance from the *query point* to a set of quantized (PQ transformed) data points.

+ - **top**: Finds the *k* data points nearest to the query, given both quantized and raw data points.
+The method works in two passes: First *3k* or so nearest points, according to the quantized data, are retrieved.
+Then the raw data is used to rescore and return the best *k* points among those.

 ## Benchmarking
 To benchmark on the GloVe dataset, first download and preprocess it using